 Ideas for spending quality time with your child:

-Get down on the floor and play with them.
-(I know, this isn’t always fun for you!
-But kids LOVE it.)
+- Turn yout home into a play area, and get down on the floor and play with them.
+(I know, this isn’t always fun for you, but kids LOVE it.)

-Play a game with them.
+- Play a family game with them.
 (For younger kids it might be peek-a-boo, for older kids it might be a board game or video game.)

 3. Gentle Parenting = Learning to communicate and listen effectively